h2oai/h2o-3/h2o-docs/src/product/automl.rst

     - ``GLM``
     - ``DeepLearning``
     - ``GBM``
-    - ``DRF`` (This includes both the Random Forest and Extremely Randomized Trees (XRT) models.
+    - ``DRF`` (This includes both the Random Forest and Extremely-Randomized Trees (XRT) models.
 Refer to the :ref:`xrt` section in the DRF chapter and the `histogram_type <http://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/algo-params/histogram_type.html>`__ parameter description for more information.)
     - ``StackedEnsemble``